Jaya Prithvi Bahadur Singh: Career

 Singh brought social reforms and wrote books on different subjects.
 He is considered "the first Nepalese to write Nepali-language grammar".
-He worked with the one of the earliest Nepalese newspaper, Gorkhapatra.
+He worked with one of the earliest Nepalese newspaper, Gorkhapatra.
 He played a key role in the management of Gorkhapatra in its early days.

 On 20 June 2022, the government of Nepal declared Jaya Prithvi Bahadur Singh as a national hero of nepal, who is also the latest person to be nominated as a national hero.
 At the same time, the number of National heroes of Nepal has reached 18.

 Exile

 The authorities scrutinised his activities and Singh was forced to leave the country in 1891.
 He lived in exile in Bangalore and established The Humanity newspaper and the J.P.
 Institute.
 During the Italian invasion of Ethiopia, Singh volunteered to treat the war casualties and was imprisoned by the Italians.
 He was also imprisoned by the British for his involvement in the revolutionary movement in India.